-The Academic Skills team consists of a small group of advisers dedicated to helping students understand and adjust to the particular expectations associated with university level work.
-We advise undergraduates, postgraduates and staff members studying at Edinburgh Napier on a range of skills, including planning and structuring essays, paraphrasing and critiquing sources of information, preparing for exams, and tackling the various parts of dissertations.
+The Academic Skills team is a small group dedicated to helping all students adjust to and succeed in their work at university.
+We advise undergraduates, postgraduates and staff members studying at Edinburgh Napier on a range of skills, such as:

 The team works with students and academics in order that the former are best equipped to succeed in their chosen discipline.
-To learn more about each of us, click the banner below.
+For more detail regarding our services, visit our dedicated pages for students or teachers.
+Learn more about each of us below.

 Claire has had a (very) long and varied career in teaching, and has worked with students from primary school to post-graduate level.
 With a background in psychology, she is interested in understanding attitudes and approaches to learning in order to help students do their best.
 She came to Edinburgh Napier to do a Master’s as a mature student a number of years ago, and has never left, switching seamlessly from student to member of staff.
 Her interests outside of work include playing flute and piano pretty badly and going to concerts.
 She has recently become a yoga teacher, and is always looking to convert the uninitiated to the benefits of a downward-facing dog.

 Linda came to be an academic and study skills adviser through her work as a researcher at Edinburgh Napier University and the University of Edinburgh.
 A Doctorate in Scottish Politics and Culture allowed her to develop her own research and writing skills, whereas her first degree – in interior Design – was taken after a career as a Graphic designer.
 So, as a student several times over, she knows how hard it is to juggle competing responsibilities, and offers guidance to those looking to improve their approach to these.